Quasiparticle cooling algorithms for quantum many-body state preparation: Quasiparticle cooling protocol

 We keep the bath evolution simple, assuming for the initial bath state the product state with all spins up,

 --- note that in our convention the spin-up state is identified with the $\ket{0}$ state of the qubits --- and for the bath unitary we choose

 so that each auxiliary qubit simply acquires a phase in the eigenbasis of the $\hat Z$ operator.
-More complicated (e.g.~interacting) baths can be considered with possible advantages.
 Parameter $\pi h$ is referred to as the \emph{auxiliary quasienergy} and does not depend on the unitary step $\tau$.

 In contrast, the system-bath coupling will in general vary in time:

 We have chosen to separate the time-dependence into the function $f_\tau$, normalised according to $\sum_{\tau=1}^T f_\tau = 1$~\footnote{For protocols considered below, $f_\tau$ can be positive or negative, but for this choice the sum $\sum_{\tau=1}^T |f_\tau|\gtrsim 1$.}, keeping $\theta$ as a small parameter which controls the coupling strength.
 Both $f_\tau$ and $\theta$ are dimensionless, and the interaction operator, which has dimension of energy, can in general be written in the form